 Large projects are expected to participate in an auction to secure a contract.
 This will ensure they are priced competitively.
 These participants will be subject to the contracting rules that apply to all projects, regardless of project size.
 The Regulator has the discretion to negotiate a contract for a large project outside of an auction but will not do so until the market is well established.
 If you have a project that could meet the criteria of a large project, you should discuss development of a custom method with the

-Department of the Environment and Energy.
+Department of Climate Change, Energy, the Environment and Water (DCCEEW).

 About The Clean Energy Regulator